-Currently Mexico does not impose a DST (December 2021).
-The Mexico City economic proposal for 2022 (the CDMX Proposal) has been submitted to the local Congress.
-The CDMX Proposal would expand the tax base to cover certain digital transactions and establish a new tax on deliveries (e.g., food, parcels) through digital platforms.
-It would add a new tax equal to 2% of the total charge before taxes for each delivery made through fixed or mobile devices that allow users to contract for the delivery of parcels, food, provisions, or any type of merchandise delivered in Mexico City's territory.
-This new tax would be paid by the individuals or legal entities that operate, use, or manage applications or computer platforms and act as intermediaries, promoters or facilitators of the deliveries.

-Status For the CDMX Proposal to become law, the local Congress must debate and vote on it.
-Once the proposal is approved, it will be published in the Mexico City Official Gazette.
-It must be approved by the local Congress by no later than 15 December 2021, for it to be effective 1 January 2022.
-The tax authority (Servicio de Administración Tributaria) published the Miscellaneous Fiscal Resolution for 2021 which includes rules and guidance on the remission of withholding tax by foreign digital service providers.
+Status Currently Mexico does not impose a DST (December 2021).
+Effective as of 2022, Mexico City has a contribution on deliveries (e.g., food, parcels) through digital platforms.
+The new tax is equal to 2% of the total charge before taxes for each delivery made through fixed or mobile devices that allow users to contract for the delivery of parcels, food, provisions, or any type of merchandise delivered in Mexico City's territory.
+This tax is to be paid by the platform and cannot be transferred to the clients or persons making the delivery.
+The tax authority (Servicio de Administración Tributaria) published the Miscellaneous Fiscal Resolution which includes rules and guidance on the remission of withholding tax by foreign digital service providers.

-On 10 March 2021, the tax authorities published a list of almost 90 foreign digital service providers registered with the Mexican tax authorities.
 In 2018, a DST Bill was submitted to the Mexican Congress to apply a 3% tax on the revenue of digital providers that are residents in Mexico or that have a permanent establishment in the country.
 The Bill was not approved by the Congress.
 As of March 2021, a 16% VAT is applicable on digital services provided by foreign residents with no permanent establishment in Mexico when the recipient of the service is located in Mexico.
 This tax applies to certain digital services such as providing access to content for users, gaming and learning; the law also applies to platforms providing intermediation services.
 The foreign digital supplier is obligated to meet several compliance and disclosure obligations before the Mexican tax authorities.
-These obligations include, but are not limited to, registering in Mexico, reporting and remitting tax on a monthly basis and providing certain disclosures as to services provided in Mexico.

-Scope N/A

-Rate N/A

-Thresholds N/A

-Exclusions N/A

-Effective date N/A

-EY Global Tax Alerts Mexico's Tax Administration issues additional regulations on obligations of foreign digital service providers (13 May 2020) Mexico's tax authorities issue temporary regulations for nonresident providers of digital services (28 January 2020) Mexico's tax reform: Implications for foreign digital service providers (18 November 2019) Mexico City's 2022 economic proposal includes the imposition of new taxes on certain digital services (ey.com) (8 December 2021)
+These obligations include, but are not limited to, registering in Mexico, reporting and remitting tax on a monthly basis and providing certain disclosures as to services provided in Mexico On 9 March 2022, the tax authorities published a list of almost 141 foreign digital service providers registered before the Mexican tax authorities.
+Scope Mexico City has a contribution on deliveries (e.g., food, parcels) through digital platforms for the delivery of parcels, food, provisions, or any type of merchandise delivered in the territory of Mexico City territory.
+This tax is paid by the platform and cannot be transferred to the clients or persons making the delivery.
+VAT is applicable on digital services provided by foreign residents with no permanent establishment in Mexico when the recipient of the service is located in Mexico.
+This tax applies to certain digital services such as providing access to content for users, gaming and learning; the law also applies to platforms providing intermediation services Rate Mexico City contribution on deliveries 2% VAT 16% Thresholds N/A Exclusions N/A Effective date Mexico City contribution on deliveries 2022 VAT March 2021 EY Global Tax Alerts Mexico's Tax Administration issues additional regulations on obligations of foreign digital service providers (13 May 2020) Mexico's tax authorities issue temporary regulations for nonresident providers of digital services (28 January 2020) Mexico's tax reform: Implications for foreign digital service providers (18 November 2019) Mexico City's 2022 economic proposal includes the imposition of new taxes on certain digital services (ey.com) (8 December 2021)

-21. Mexico (contd.)
+23. Mexico (contd.)